NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 Clicking it switches the representation to past time.
 Note that input traces that are interactively modified are not changed.

+When visualizing the future-time formalization, the bottom trace shows, at each timepoint, the evaluation of the formula on the trace starting at that timepoint and extending to the end of the trace.
+For example, with a tracelength of 40, the formula is evaluated forwards starting from timepoint 0 to the end of the trace (timepoint 39), from timepoint 1 to the end of the trace, etc. The overall color is the evaluation at timepoint 0.
+When visualizing the past-time formalization, the bottom trace shows, at each timepoint, the evaluation of the trace starting at timepoint 0 and extending to the timepoint.
+For example, the formula is evaluated at timepoint 39 for the trace from timepoint 0 to timepoint 39, at timepoint 38 for the trace from timepoint 0 to timepoint 38, etc. The overall color is the evaluation at timepoint 39.

 The small "torch" symbol turns on (default) and off the coloring of the output trace according to its overall valuation.